-Every Friday, I post a small insight into running Curio City.
+Every Friday, I post a small insight into running Curio City and/or Blue Hills Editorial Services.
 My most recent posts are directly below.
 You can also start with the first post, or use the subject labels to the right to home in on particular topics.
 Feel free to comment on anything that interests you.

 Friday, April 18, 2014

 End of the Line for XP

 Security warnings grew increasingly shrill as Windows XP rode into the sunset.
 Wasting $100 to upgrade my five-year-old Dell Vostro to Windows 7 would have been dumb.
 I knew that this was coming and a new computer was in the plan for 2014 all along -- just not yet.
 Then Microsoft upped the stakes by disabling Security Essentials – they’re still updating virus definitions, but they rendered the program unreliable by turning the detection permanently red.
 I reinstalled Avast to get around that (and quickly remembered why I had uninstalled it in the first place; what a whiny program!).

 Last week’s Heartbleed scare pushed me from anxiety to action.
 With two major vulnerabilities I had to replace my Vostro, and quickly.

 “Quickly” took most of a week as I shopped the Dell Outlet, Newegg, Best Buy, Staples, Tigerdirect, Lenovo, and a smattering of smaller vendors for sweet deals on Dell, Lenovo, or HP laptops.
 It quickly became apparent that I was not going to get very much new computer within my budget, so I focused on refurbished and scratch-and-dent machines.
 The options narrowed drastically when I limited results to Win7 machines with at least 6 gig of RAM for under $800.